XFactor-Consultants/pluralsight-packaging-ruby-code/README.md

 The StringEnhancer gem extends the Ruby string class with additional methods for formatting, manipulation, and querying, making string handling in Ruby even more powwerful.

+## Methods

+- 'titleize': Capitalizes each word in a string to create a title-like format.
+- 'word_count': Returns the number of words in a string.
+- 'palindrome?: Checks whether the string is a palindrome, returning true or false.

 ## Installation

 Add this line to your application's Gemfile: